-Clarissa Kunizaki's project explores the histories, migrations, and family stories of the Chinese Latinx diaspora of New York City.
-What histories brought this community to NYC?
-Clarissa follows her own family's migration history, shares oral histories and testimonios, and uplifts Chinese Latinx restaurants and cultural centers in New York City.
-In this exhibit, educators and students gain access to lesson plans, resources, and guiding questions to learn more about this important NYC community.
+![]() Clarissa Kunizaki's project explores the histories, migrations, and family stories of the Chinese-Latinx diaspora of New York City.
+What factors brought this community to NYC?
+Using both primary and secondary sources, this exhibit explores this overlooked chapter in both global and New York City history.
+Interwoven with broader historical context about the Chinese coolie trade and histories of immigration, Clarissa follows her own family's migration history, shares oral histories and testimonios, and uplifts Chinese-Latinx restaurants and cultural sites in New York City.
+Educators and students can explore this exhibit, then download additional resources to learn more about this important NYC community.
+Our teachers' guide includes suggested activities and pedagogical strategies, while the primary source packet offers a downloadable resource for classroom engagement. |

-Clarissa Kunizaki is a sixteen-year-old rising senior at Brooklyn Technical High School.
+Included in this ArchiveAbout the Archivist![]() Clarissa Kunizaki is a sixteen-year-old rising senior at Brooklyn Technical High School.
 She has been a member of the Leadership Team for the Localized History Project since its founding.
-Her current research focuses on uplifting stories of solidarity in NYC’s Community Control movement and racial coalition-building in the 1960s.
+Her current research focuses on uplifting stories of solidarity in NYC’s Community Control movement and racial coalition-building in the 1960s. |

 Credits